coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-ii-configuration/configuring-a-block-producing-node.md

-# :crystal\_ball: 4.
-Configure the block-producer node
+# :crystal\_ball: Configuring a Block-producing Node

 {% hint style="info" %}
 A block producer node will be configured with various key-pairs needed for block generation (cold keys, KES hot keys and VRF hot keys).
 It can only connect to its relay nodes.